Glenn Close: 2020s: Continued film work and further acclaim

 In 2020, Close starred in Netflix's film adaptation of Hillbilly Elegy, reuniting with Ron Howard and starring alongside Amy Adams.
-Close played the Mamaw of JD Vance.
-While the film, which was released for streaming on Netflix on November 24, 2020, received mixed-to-negative critical reviews, Close received acclaim for her performance.
+Close played the Mamaw of future Vice President JD Vance.
+While the film, which was released for streaming on Netflix on November 24, 2020, received generally negative critical reviews, Close received acclaim for her performance.
 Richard Roeper praised Close for her "masterful, screen-commanding, pitch-perfect performance", while Peter Travers at ABC News called her "simply sensational" and Owen Gleiberman at Variety wrote that "as long as Close is acting up an award-worthy storm (her performance is actually quite meticulous), Hillbilly Elegy is never less than alive".
 For the role, she received the San Francisco International Film Festival's Award for Acting along with Academy Award, Golden Globe, and SAG Award nominations for Best Supporting Actress.
 Close also received a Razzie Award nomination for Worst Supporting Actress for Hillbilly Elegy, making her the third performer—after James Coco for Only When I Laugh and Amy Irving for Yentl—to receive both an Oscar nomination and a Razzie nomination for the same performance.

 Also in 2020, Close co-starred with Mila Kunis in the drama Four Good Days, directed by Rodrigo García and presented at the Sundance Film Festival.
 In 2021, Close served as an executive producer alongside Emma Stone for Cruella, a Disney live-action spin-off/prequel of One Hundred and One Dalmatians, directed by Craig Gillespie.
 Stone plays the younger version of Cruella de Vil (the titular character whom Close portrayed in the 1996 live-action adaptation and its 2000 sequel).
 The same year, Close appeared opposite Mahershala Ali in the Apple TV+ drama film Swan Song.
 In 2022, she starred in season two of the Apple TV+ thriller series Tehran.
 Close learned Persian for her role in Tehran.
 She also portrayed former Harper's Bazaar editor Carmel Snow in the Apple TV+ series The New Look, reuniting her with Damages creator Todd A. Kessler.